razasyedh/htmlvid/faq.md

 Here are some questions you might have.

-> My conversions are taking too long.
+> Where can I send a feature request or bug report?

+Open an issue on the github page and I'll see what I can do.

+> How can I make the conversions not take so long?

 Consider making the video width smaller (`-w`), or decreasing the bitrate. (`-b`) Two pass runs (`-p`) will take longer.
 Embedding subtitles (`-e`) will always take longer because instead of the usual fast seek, `FFmpeg` will have to seek from the start of the video to properly process the subtitles.
 Also, remember: try not to make your videos longer than 15 seconds.

-> The output looks blurry/bad.
+> How can I make the output look less blurry/bad?

 Consider increasing the bitrate (`-b`), especially if there is fast movement in the scene.
 You also might have set the quality (`-q`) value too high.
 (Lower is better)

-> The progress doesn't update enough.
+> Why doesn't the progress update fast enough?

 Unfortunately, `FFmpeg` only seems to report it's progress every ~700ms (the number varies widely) of the output duration, so the progress can only be that frequent.
 There is also a large delay in the beginning when `FFmpeg` doesn't report any progress at all, where it is probably processing and reading the input file.